Translations (play): Performance and publication

 The staging in Derry was significant for a number reasons.
 Friel and Stephen Rea thought of Derry as a clean slate where they could have more creative control over their work.
 Rea also thought that the play had a much profounder impact being staged in Derry than if it had been staged in Dublin.
 Art Ó Briain also pushed for a Derry staging.
-Furthermore, Guildhall's proximity to the play's Donegal setting and the strong Northern accents of the mostly Ulster cast created a strong sense of "local pride" and "community passion".
+Furthermore, Guildhall's proximity to the play's County Donegal setting and the strong Northern accents of the mostly Ulster cast created a strong sense of "local pride" and "community passion".
 Derry itself was also the subject of a name dispute, fitting for a play "concerned with place names".

 Translations received its American premiere at Cleveland Play House in 1981, starring Richard Halverson as Hugh.
 The production was directed by Kenneth Albers with scene and lighting design by Richard Gould.
 The play was staged in New York City later that year by the Manhattan Theatre Club, starring Barnard Hughes.
 It was briefly revived on Broadway in 1995 in a production starring Brian Dennehy.
 In 2006–2007, the Manhattan Theatre Club returned it to the stage at the McCarter Theatre in Princeton, New Jersey and the Biltmore Theatre in New York, directed by Garry Hynes.

 The play was published in 1981 by Faber and Faber, who still publish it today.
 It is published in the United States and performance rights are held by Samuel French Inc. It is a set text on the Leaving Certificate English curriculum in Ireland and, in the United Kingdom, it remains a popular set text among English and Drama & Theatre A-Level students.
 It won the Christopher Ewart-Biggs Memorial Prize for 1985.

 An Irish-language version of the play has been produced.
 The play has also been translated into Welsh by Elan Closs Stephens.
 The Welsh version has visited a number of venues in Wales and was first published by Gwasg Carreg Gwalch, under its Welsh title Torri Gair ("Breaking the Word"), in 1982.